-- Raising of the star wheel

-- Raising of the machine via the integrated running gear

-- Folding in of the active track marker

-- Shifting on of the tramline counter

-- Raising of the track disc of the pre-emergence marker.
+- Raising of the star wheel - Raising of the machine via the integrated running gear - Folding in of the active track marker - Shifting on of the tramline counter - Raising of the track disc of the tramline marker. - Raising the coulter frame if the "low lift" button is not actuated.